Covert Comic Home Page

 Monday

-If it falls on me and pins me underneath it, does that count as seizing the day?
+If it topples over on me and pins me underneath it, does that count as seizing the day?

-Rumor has it that there's a major reorganization in the works here at Langley.
+Rumor has it there's a major reorganization in the works here at Langley.

-I’m all for organizational shakeups at CIA, as long as we're not organizationally stirred.
+I’m all for organizational shakeups at CIA, so long as we're not organizationally stirred.

 Tuesday